 List course learning outcomes List methods of assessment Summary analysis of assessment

-1 results
+results

 1 Recognize the role of algorithms

 relative to other technologies

 used in computer science.

 2 Name the key algorithmic

 design paradigms: brute force,

 divide and conquer, decrease

 and conquer, transform and

 conquer, greedy, dynamic

 programming.

 3 define the language, notation,

 and concepts of algorithmic Written Exam

 design.
 Homework assignments

-4 Predict the resources that the Lab assignments
+4 Predict the resources that the algorithm requires.
+Lab assignments Class Activities The average of the final results is

-5 algorithm requires.
-Class Activities Quizzes The average of the final results is 2.73 (C+) of a total of 14 students.
+5 Quizzes 2.73 (C+) of a total of 14 students.

-5 Develop, analyze and compare Observations 2.75 (C+) of a total of 14 students.
+5 Develop, analyze and compare Observations

 existing algorithms for a wide Presentations

 variety of problems: sorting, Group Discussion

 searching, graphs, and binary

 search tree.

 6 Justify and analyze algorithmic

 tradeoffs: time vs. space,

 deterministic vs. randomized,

 and exact vs. approximate.

 7 Write efficient algorithms of

-8 certain selected problems. work cooperatively in a small
+0 certain selected problems.

-0 group environment.
+8 work cooperatively in a small group environment.

 9 Save time and space in each

 task.